sav-che/TL-2/Authors/Veitch, Harry James {std. H.J. Veitch}.md

-> [!cite] BHL link: this entry starts at [page 688](https://www.biodiversitylibrary.org/item/103683#page/698/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 688](https://www.biodiversitylibrary.org/page/33212730) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Veitch, Harry James (1840-1924), British horticulturist; second son of James Veitch (1815-1869), from 1858 with the Chelsea nurseries of James Veitch, main promoter of the Chelsea flower shows; leading spirit and most enterprising member of the Veitch family in the firm "James Veitch & Sons"; knighted 1912. (*H.J.
-Veitch*).
+Veitch, Harry James (1840-1924), British horticulturist; second son of James Veitch (1815-1869), from 1858 with the Chelsea nurseries of James Veitch, main promoter of the Chelsea flower shows; leading spirit and most enterprising member of the Veitch family in the firm "James Veitch & Sons"; knighted 1912.
+**Abbreviated name**: *H.J.
+Veitch*

 #### Herbarium and types